How an informant and a messaging app led to huge global crime sting

 More arrests and seizures are expected, it said.

-The U.S. court document - an affidavit from an FBI special agent first published by Vice News - says the “confidential human source”, a former drug trafficker, had been creating a new hardened encrypted phone with a bespoke app called ANOM.
+The U.S. court document - an affidavit from an FBI special agent first published by Vice News - says the “confidential human source”, a former drug trafficker, had been creating a new hardened encrypted phone with a bespoke app called ANOM, also styled An0m.

 The source came on board after authorities dismantled the Phantom Secure encrypted smartphone network and arrested its CEO in 2018.